Spectiv Price Down 10.5% Over Last Week (SIG)

-Spectiv (CURRENCY:SIG) traded 3.7% higher against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on August 25th.
-Spectiv has a market capitalization of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.
-One Spectiv coin can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last seven days, Spectiv has traded down 10.5% against the US dollar.
+Spectiv (CURRENCY:SIG) traded 3.7% higher against the U.S. dollar during the 1 day period ending at 8:00 AM ET on August 26th.
+One Spectiv coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Spectiv has a total market cap of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last day.
+During the last seven days, Spectiv has traded down 10.5% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.